Deriving business value

 We see a clear interrelation between cost allocation and cost awareness and the possibility to utilise the cost insight in strategic decisions on application portfolio management and application life cycle – including applications’ coverage of selected business processes – and the overall governance of the organisation.
-Each subject matter will be covered in the following sections.

 Cost allocation will provide the organisation with the needed cost awareness and transparency to identify the true cost profile of all applications within the organisation.

 This will lead to a more comprehensive analysis of each application’s value vs. costs in the organisation that – together with an assessment of business value and IT-strategic fit – will enable the organisation to develop their unique application portfolio roadmap according to business process coverage and other factors.
 Finally, we will discuss key governance principles concerning business process and application design and development.